Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 Add a ``security.py`` module within your package (in the same directory as "run.py", "views.py", etc) with the following content:
-The groupfinder defined here is an authorization policy "callback"; it is a be a callable that accepts a userid ana a request.
+The groupfinder defined here is an authorization policy "callback"; it is a be a callable that accepts a userid and a request.
 If the userid exists in the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback